What is a board of directors?

 The members of a non-profit board focus on the organisation’s high-level strategy, oversight, and accountability.

-The employees or managers oversee the day-to-day operations, not the board.
+Remember, the employees or managers oversee the day-to-day operations of an organisation, not the board.

 What does a board of directors do?